philmccarthy/little-esty-shop/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 [Little Esty Shop](https://immense-ocean-82455.herokuapp.com/) is a module 2 group project for Turing School of Software & Design's Back-End Engineering (BEE) program.
-Little Esty Shop is a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices
+Little Esty Shop is a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.

 User stories tracked using [Github projects](https://github.com/elyhess/little-esty-shop/projects/13).

+### Solo Project Extension

+During the last week of Mod 2, I added functionality to Esty for my final project.

+#### These changes are encapsulated in [Pull Request #11](https://github.com/philmccarthy/little-esty-shop/pull/11).

 ### Skills Developed by Project
 * Designed schema with custom rake task for database seeding